neoncortex/bashed/README.md

 - editlevel, el: count tab indentation;
 - editlocate, efl: find line;
 - editmediaqueue, emq: show all media files in a text file when using Terminology.
-- emore, scroll file forward using more;
+- editmore, emore, scroll file forward using more;
 - editmove, em: move lines;
 - editopen, eo: open file;
 - editread, er: read a region of file, and store in ~/.edit/readlines